 Today, getting there is easy for visitors travelling to Fraser's Hill from the North-South Highway route or Rawang, located along the access route about 30km away from the Gap.
 Framed by a backdrop of rainforest and hills, heritage shophouses from colonial days mingle alongside clusters of traditional houses - Life here is unhurried, pleasant and peaceful, unfettered by the constraints of modern living.

 Walking around town and admiring its architectural landscape, little has changed from the colonial era in pace of life.
-Some of the tourist attractions in town include an art gallery, golf course, Chinese temples and historical sites, while Sungai Selangor Dam and Sungai Chilling Waterfall lie in the outskirts.
+Some tourist activities include exploring Guan Yin Gu See Temple, recreational walks at Taman Millenium Park, dipping in a hot spring and paragliding while Sungai Selangor Dam and Sungai Pertak lie in the outskirts.